What Investors Want to See in Financial Statements

-Investors view cash in the bank as a sign that you can deal with unexpected problems and capitalize on new opportunities.
+Investors view of cash in the bank as a sign that you can deal with unexpected problems and capitalize on new opportunities.
 Free cash flow, the amount of cash that's left after you meet your expenses each period, is a sign of sustainable operations.
 If you have both, investors won't have to worry that you could go under at any time.

 Customer Acquisition Cost

 Customer acquisition cost tells how much you have to spend to get one new customer.
 It's calculated by dividing your marketing spend by your number of new customers.
 For a fledgling business, this can sometimes be a very large number.
-For businesses that are most established, this amount can be blended and reduced by repeat and referred customers, who are likely easier to acquire.
+For businesses that are mostly established, this amount can be blended and reduced by repeat and referred customers, who are likely easier to acquire.

-Acquisition cost is important because a product that's profitable from a materials and labor standpoint may not actually be profitable if you have trouble getting people to buy it.
+Acquisition cost is important because a product that's profitable from a material and labor standpoint may not actually be profitable if you have trouble getting people to buy it.
 This problem can occur with super-niche areas where it's hard to spread the word about your product or in hyper-competitive areas where advertising competition is fierce.

 As with other measures, your ability to find economies of scale or otherwise lower the cost can be more important than the actual number.